lio-plays/gamebuilder/README.md

 ## Changes

+* new cards have basic title from filename
+* "jshotload start c" on opening console
 * console toggle is now shift-c, german keyboard does not like "`".
 * framerate changed to 30 focused, 10 unfocused